Can I Use Student Loans To Pay Rent?

 Assess How Much You Need To Live Off-Campus

-If you're considering living off-campus, it's essential to assess your housing needs and budget accordingly.
+If you're considering living off-campus, assessing your housing needs and budget is essential.
 Take into account factors such as rent, utilities, groceries, transportation, and other living expenses.
 Creating a detailed budget can help you determine how much you need to cover your off-campus housing costs.

 Dorm vs. Off-Campus Housing Costs